Download the App

 Something rustled behind him.

 He stiffened, turning sharply toward the underbrush.
 No one came here.
 The glade was hidden, sacred.
 Even the pack left it alone.
+His hand brushed the knife at his belt.
+Instinct.
+Not confidence.

 The branches parted.